RISE Fellowship Program

 Applications are accepted from recent college graduates in the United States.

 More about RISE

-The RISE (Residential Interns Seeking Excellence) internship is a thirteen month-long paid position that provides recent college graduates the opportunity to gain valuable experience in the mental health field.
-RISE interns benefit from:
+The RISE (Residential Interns Seeking Excellence) fellowship is a thirteen month-long paid position that provides recent college graduates the opportunity to gain valuable experience in the mental health field.
+RISE fellows benefit from: